Madge Weinstein: Biography

 Bluestein experienced two personal losses in 2006.
 Juan Montealegre died on February 11, 2006, after a battle with cancer.
 Not long thereafter, on May 2, 2006, his 14-year-old dog Chauncey, a heavy fixture on the show in its early days including a memorable episode where Weinstein angrily cleaned up his feces, also died.
 On September 27, 2006, Richard Bluestein announced on Yeast Radio that he was retiring the character Madge and taking over hosting duties himself due to creative concerns.
 Madge was reported to be in a hospital in Guadalajara, Mexico, where she received adjustable gastric band surgery for her ongoing weight problem.
 The surgery went horribly wrong, leaving her in a critical condition.
 Madge eventually recovered and returned to the show on November 7, 2006.

 In early January 2008, with the threat of her expiring PodShow contract, Weinstein relaunched Yeast Radio as a live show, airing on her website from 10:00 CT on Fridays.
 The live format continued until the end of May 2008 when Weinstein decided to return to a more free-form, unscheduled format.
 In early 2009, Weinstein resumed streaming live shows sporadically.
 The 1000th episode of Yeast Radio was streamed live on February 12, 2010.

-Weinstein's rebellious, queer punk ethics and her podcast's unconventional content, strong, coarse language and stream-of-consciousness structure have made her an endlessly controversial icon within the more conservative podcasting community.
+Weinstein's queer punk ethics and her podcast's content, strong, coarse language and stream-of-consciousness structure have made her a controversial icon within the more conservative podcasting community.
 Her show serves as an ongoing protest against censorship, the commercialization of mainstream radio and the continued marginalization of gays and lesbians by the growing monoculture.